alimness/sabbath-school-resources/src/en/pm/studying-together-02-practical-christianity/01-discovering-truth/01-discovering-truth.md

 6. Be willing to make any change from past ways of thinking.
 You will never know truth unless you are willing to live the truth (Jn.
 7:17).
 7. Be willing to surrender your own ideas to the truth of God's word (Prov.
 14:12; Jn.
 17:17).
 8. Do not listen to the voice of any counselor who attempts to dissuade you from doing what the Bible clearly teaches (Prov.
 19:27).
 9. All truth leads us closer to Jesus who is the way, the truth and the life.
 Seek Jesus in every subject you are studying.
-Ask, "How can this topic lead me still closer to Jesus" (Jn.14:6).
+Ask, "How can this topic lead me still closer to Jesus" (Jn.
+14:6).